zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 #### No Long Filename Support

-AsyncFatFS does not support reading or setting long filenames in FAT32.
+AsyncFatFS does not support reading or setting long filenames.
 All files and directories must be referred to by their "8.3" filenames.

 #### No Error Detection / Handling